U.S. flag

 Phase 1: Concept

-Propose an idea to improve U.S. Census data sources.
+Propose a technology, method, or alternative data source to improve U.S. Census Bureau data.
 Teams with the most innovative and promising ideas will be awarded $10,000 and an invitation to join the Phase 2 StatVentures cohort.

 Phase 2: Roadmap